 RELATED: Best Serums for Textured Skin.

-A research study that subjected 52 volunteers to an anti-aging skincare routine containing alpha-hydroxy acids and vitamins B3 (niacinamide), C, and E saw significant improvement in wrinkles and fine lines with an improved skin texture without adverse effects.
+- Anti Aging: A research study that subjected 52 volunteers to an anti-aging skincare routine containing alpha-hydroxy acids and vitamins B3 (niacinamide), C, and E saw significant improvement in wrinkles and fine lines without adverse effects.

-As with any other active ingredient, the risk of potential irritation is present when mixing niacinamide with lactic acid.
+As with any other active ingredient, the risk of potential irritation is present when using lactic acid and niacinamide together.

-Using exfoliators too frequently can definitely lead to over-exfoliated skin, which usually shows signs of irritation by becoming red, itchy, painful, and irritated when applying certain products or even when washing your face with plain water.
+Using exfoliators too frequently can lead to over-exfoliated skin, which can be recognized by symptoms such as redness, itchiness, burning, and irritation when applying certain products or even when washing your face with water.

-Besides that, since AHAs work on the surface of the skin, they lead to an increase in sensitivity to UV rays, which means you should definitely be diligent with your sunscreen application when starting to use alpha-hydroxy acids in your routine.
+Besides that, since AHAs work on the skin’s surface, they lead to increased sensitivity to UV rays, which means you should apply sunscreen every day, especially when starting to use alpha-hydroxy acids in your routine.

 If you are using AHAs but not applying sunscreen or you sweat a lot during the day, and the sunscreen rubs off, bear in mind that you may start to experience symptoms of a chemical burn, such as red or dark uneven patches on the nose, cheeks, and forehead.